by Texas Homesteader ~

 Although we now enjoy smart phone capabilities, RancherMan & I resisted getting one for quite a long time.
 We just couldn’t justify the cost of it, including the increased cost for data usage.
-We kept saying to ourselves “I only need a phone for calls, not for text or surfing the net!”
+Plus we kept saying to ourselves “I only need a phone for calls, not for text or surfing the net!”

 But now several years down the road we’re certainly wondering how we ever got by without it!
-But it’s not just for fun or convenience reasons, there are several ways having a smart phone has been really helpful on the homestead.
+Yet it’s not just for fun or convenience reasons, there are several ways having a smart phone has been really helpful on the homestead.